shahrozeabbas/SCWINT/README.md

 Doublet scores calculated by Scrublet.
 Green bars indicate scores for singlet cells, while purple bars indicate potential doublets.
 Presence of doublets has been shown to confound cell type clustering.

-A `yml` file is included to recreate the [conda](https://www.anaconda.com) environment used for the analysis by running:
-`conda env create -f environment.yml`